anton-k/mig/docs/src/05-plugin.md

 ```

 We use function `prependServerAction` that creates a `Plugin`
-from actino which is performed prior to call to server function:
+from action which is performed prior to call to server function:

 ```haskell
 prependServerAction :: MonadIO m => m () -> Plugin m
 ```

-also there are similar functions in the module: `appendServerAction` and `processResponse`.
+Also there are similar functions in the module: `appendServerAction` and `processResponse`.

 ### Allow only secure routes